 Ultimately, the choice depends on your budget (fancy open-back headphones tend to cost a lot, but so do many ANC models, so shop around), comfort level, play style, and the type of gaming setup you’ve got.

 What type of headphones should you use for gaming?

 At SoundGuys, we recommend over-ear headphones for gaming.
-They tend to have large, padded ear cups which are more comfortable for long hours than on- or in-ear designs, though the JBL Quantum 50 earbuds is an exception here.
-They let you wear glasses (contacts are not ideal for staring at the screen), and tend to provide better isolation, sound quality, and ease of use than other options, too—all for a fraction of the cost of most over-ear gaming options.
+They tend to have large, padded ear cups, which are more comfortable for long hours than on- or in-ear designs, though the JBL Quantum 50 earbuds are an exception here.
+They let you wear glasses (contacts are not ideal for staring at the screen) and tend to provide better isolation, sound quality, and ease of use than other options, too—all for a fraction of the cost of most over-ear gaming options.

 Frequently asked questions about gaming headphones

 A gaming headset is specifically designed for gaming experiences, often equipped with a built-in microphone for in-game communication.
 On the other hand, headphones are primarily designed for audio playback and may not have a mic.
 Gaming headsets might also emphasize certain sound profiles, like boosted bass, to enhance gameplay.